getify/You-Dont-Know-JS/async & performance/ch3.md

 By definition, one is the appropriate number of times for the callback to be called.
 The "too few" case would be zero calls, which is the same as the "never" case we just examined.

 The "too many" case is easy to explain.
 Promises are defined so that they can only be resolved once.
-If for some reason the promise creation code tries to call `fulfill(..)` or `reject(..)` multiple times, or tries to call both in either-first order, the promise will accept only the first resolution, and will silently ignore any subsequent attempts.
+If for some reason the promise creation code tries to call `resolve(..)` or `reject(..)` multiple times, or tries to call both in either-first order, the promise will accept only the first resolution, and will silently ignore any subsequent attempts.

 Since a promise can only be resolved once, any `then(..)` registered callbacks will only ever be called once (each).